Sense (The Lightning Seeds album)

 Sense is the second album by English musical group the Lightning Seeds, released in 1992.
-It was produced chiefly by Ian Broudie and Simon Rogers.
+It was produced by Ian Broudie and Simon Rogers.

 Background

 "The Life of Riley", released as a single in 1992, was written for Broudie's son Riley.

 The album's second single, "Sense", was co-written by Broudie and Specials singer and long-time writing partner Terry Hall.
 The single includes a track written by Broudie and Paul Simpson from their time as Care, "Flaming Sword", as a B-side.
 Hall released a re-recorded version of "Sense" with himself on vocals in 1994.

 In 2009, an instrumental version of "Sense" was used in BMW's Story of Joy advertisement.
 The instrumental version of "The Life of Riley" also appeared on BBC's Match of the Day, soundtracking football high points.

 Critical reception

 Trouser Press called the album a "disgruntled production extravaganza" and "a strange achievement but not an unpleasant one".
 The Washington Post wrote that "the pop-rock sound of the previous album, though not utterly transformed, has become softer, vaguer, more liquid".